BerndiVader/MythicMobsExtension/README.md

 	Use this mechanic to stun the target.

-	- stun{duration=Ticks} @target
+	- stun{duration=Ticks;facing=true/false} @target

-	Where duration=d=how many ticks the target will be stunned.
+	Where duration=d=how many ticks the target will be stunned and facing=true/false if yaw pitch of entity shall remain.
 	In addition there is the isstunned condition.
 Look at Conditions.